seanthegeek/yaramail/_sources/tutorial.md.txt

 Start by looking through junk emails that have been reported.
 Make note of words or phrases that are common across different marketing campaigns, businesses, and industries.
-Some common examples include:
+For example:

 - discount
 - trial